SainsburyWellcomeCentre/aeon_docs/src/reference/acquisition/foraging_patch.md

 | **Count**     | The number of retry attempts the feeder will perform |

 ##### Subjects
-Events and commands from the feeder are collected from, and published to shared `Subjects`, in some cases after some processing.
+Events (outputs) from and commands (inputs) to the feeder node are published to shared `Subject`s, the names of which are configured in the properties of the node.
-Here you set the names used for these `Subjects` to identify events, commands or data streams for this specific feeder.
-Each of these subjects becomes accessible in the Bonsai editor's toolbox anywhere in the workflow using the name set here.
+The output `Subject`s are then accessible in the Bonsai editor's toolbox and are useable elsewhere in the workflow using the same names.

 ###### Device event subjects
 | Subject name      | Type        | Description                   |